Layout

 }

-This would render the boxes vertically with their respective sizes, so the total width of Basics
+This would render the boxes vertically with their respective sizes, so the total width of Basics would be 500px,

-and the total height would be 300px
+and the total width would be 300px

 Typography actually follows the exact same rules, except that usually when we think about typography elements, we assume

 they contain some text.
-So text is content, which means that a typography
+So text is content, which means that a typography element will default to be as big as its text.

 This also means that because the text layout is greedy, unless a text is given a width or some explicit new lines, it will not wrap by default.